wp-plugins/islam-companion/README.txt

 == Upgrade Notice ==

+= 1.2.0 =
+* Added options for navigating the Holy Quran from the Dashboard widget
+* Removed some of the navigation options from the settings page
+* Updated the remote API
+* Changed verse number to decimal format for all left to right languages that do not have browser support for numbering

 = 1.1.0 =
-* Added option for selecting Holy Quran divisions on the settings page
+* Added option for selecting Holy Quran divisions
 * Updated the Holy Quran Dashboard widget layout
-* Updated remote API to object oriented class based format
-* Unit tested the remote API

 = 1.0.8 =
 * Update api server url